 We all know the narrative: poor little light skinned girl was picked on in elementary school by a mean posse of darker skinned girls.
 Sad story, right?
 That said, none of us are strangers to the fact that darker skinned black children live on the receiving end of bullying too.
 So as it would seem, colorism is an ugly, two-headed beast.
-But truth is, the world is unequivocally kinder to lighter skinned black women than it is to darker women.
+But truth is, the world is unequivocally kinder to lighter skinned black women and girls than it is to those who are dark skinned.

 We are long overdue for unpacking the colorism that has been perpetuated in our communities for generations.
-We all seem to understand the nature of white privilege.
-Now let’s wrap our minds around light skinned privilege and stop the cycle of preserving oppressive behaviors towards each other.
+We all seem to understand the concept of white privilege.
+Now let’s get our minds around the nature of light skinned privilege and stop upholding yet another oppressive caste system.